10 Ways to Spot an 'Everyday' Sadist

 A new study indicates how common the tendency may be.

 Posted Mar 10, 2015

-The film based on Fifty Shades of Grey has brought into theaters worldwide a vivid depiction of the forms that sadism can take in the bedroom.
+The film series based on the Fifty Shades of Grey novels brought into theaters a vivid depiction of the forms that sadism can take in the bedroom.

 But there is a more pervasive, and more mundane, type of sadism hiding within the recesses of many individuals' personalities.